datopia/pixyll/_posts/2018-11-03-hitchhiker-tree.md

 keys 1-29, with a minimum branching factor --- $$B$$ --- of 3.
 Each index node has between 3 ($$B$$) and 5 ($$2B-1$$) children --- excepting the root, which may have fewer.
-When an operation would otherwise violate these bounds, the tree maintains balance by joining or splitting index nodes.
-Navigating via the pivot values is straightforward: the greatest (rightmost) value in any subtree is its parent's pivot.
+When an operation would otherwise violate these bounds, the tree maintains balance via unsurprising internal manipulations (joining/splitting nodes. etc.)  Navigating via the pivot values is
+straightforward: the greatest (rightmost) value in any subtree is its parent's pivot.

 # Write Optimization